Time for tea.

 An ancient custom.

-While tea drinking dates back thousands of years in China, it was only when Catherine of Braganza, the Portuguese Infanta, married King Charles ll in 1662 - bringing the precious leaves with her as part of her dowry - that tea consumption among the wealthy classes in Britain was first established.
+While tea drinking dates back thousands of years in China, it was only when Catherine of Braganza married King Charles II in 1662 - bringing the precious leaves with her as part of her dowry - that tea consumption among the wealthy classes in Britain was first established.

 However, it was almost 200 years before the concept of afternoon tea was introduced by Anna, Duchess of Bedford, who in 1840 required a little sustenance to bridge the gap between lunch and dinner.

-She requested that a tray of bread and butter along with sweetmeats - including scones - and, of course, a pot of tea - be brought to her room in the late afternoon.
-Soon friends began to join her, and before long, afternoon tea had become a daily event in fashionable society.
+She requested that a tray of bread and butter, sweetmeats and a pot of tea be brought to her room in the late afternoon.
+Soon friends began to join her, and before long afternoon tea became a daily occasion in fashionable society.

-Today, the time-honoured menu is much the same.
-Delicate finger sandwiches and savouries, warm scones with jam and clotted cream, and a selection of irresistible cakes and pastries - all served on fine china with starched linen.
-Food, drink and impeccable service combine to create a special occasion that never loses its charm.
+Since then the time-honoured menu has evolved to include delicate finger sandwiches and savouries, warm scones with jam and clotted cream, and a selection of irresistible cakes and pastries - all served on fine china with starched linen.

 A special treat.

-Our elegant fleet promises the perfect environment to enjoy the ritual of afternoon tea while on holiday – the beautiful surroundings of the Queens Room, impeccable white-gloved service, and the melodic strains of a string trio or tinkling piano.
+Our ships provide a perfect environment to enjoy the ritual of afternoon tea while on holiday – the beautiful surroundings of the Queens Room, impeccable white-gloved service, and the melodic strains of a string trio or tinkling piano.

-And while most guests love all the traditional elements that constitute this classic treat, unique finishing touches and innovations ensure Cunard’s Afternoon Tea stands out from the teatime crowd.
+While the traditional elements are all present and correct, unique finishing touches and innovations ensure that Cunard’s Afternoon Tea stands out from the teatime crowd.

-‘For instance, there’s our Cunard Macaron which is red and black, while a specially made branding iron finishes the top of each handmade scone with the ship’s logo,’ says Pastry Development Chef Alex Wibberley.
-‘It’s this attention to detail that makes the occasion on board so memorable.’
+‘There’s our Cunard Macaron which is red and black, while a specially made branding iron finishes the top of each handmade scone with the ship’s logo,’ says Pastry Development Chef Alex Wibberley.

 You could also have the opportunity to enjoy Cunard’s themed Afternoon Teas, such as the Japanese and Alaska Afternoon Teas inspired by these extraordinary destinations.
-Or if the occasion calls for a little more glamour, there’s the signature Champagne Afternoon Tea in association with Laurent-Perrier, who have also partnered with Cunard to offer a very special Afternoon Tea during Transatlantic Fashion Week.
+During our Transatlantic Fashion Week event voyage, we offer a very special, fashion-inspired Afternoon Tea menu.

 ‘It’s this attention to detail that makes the occasion on board so memorable.’